OISF/suricata/doc/userguide/rules/datasets.rst

 ipv4
   in the file as string
 ip
-  in the file as string, it can be IPv6 or IPv4 address (in standard notation or in IPv4 in IPv6 one)
+  in the file as string, it can be IPv6 or IPv4 address (standard notation or IPv4 in IPv6 one)

 dataset